cvisionai/tator/doc/metadata.md

 * Go to the admin console `<your-domain>/admin`.
 * Click the `+ Add` button next to `Entity type media videos`.
 * Select the project, specify a name for the video type, check the `Uploadable` box, and set the file format to the dashed line (null).
-This will allow most image formats to be uploaded.
+This will allow most video formats to be uploaded.
 * Click `Save`.

 Now you can return to the projects view `<your-domain>/projects`, click on your project, and start uploading media via either the `Upload` button or the `+ New Section` drag and drop interface.
 Recursive directory uploads are only possible via the drag and drop interface.

-In image classification the goal is to label an image according to its contents.
-To configure such a project:
+Note that currently the front-end only supports at most one image type and one video type per project.

+## Defining media metadata

+Media metadata consists of attributes that are applied to a file (video or image).
+For example, suppose we wish to do image classification.
+We could set up a project for this by creating a string attribute type:

+* Go to the admin console `<your-domain>/admin`.
 * Click the `+ Add` button next to `Attribute type strings`.
 * Specify a name for the attribute (such as "Class"), select the image type that was just created for `Applies to`, select the `Project`.
 If you had multiple attribute types that applied to the same entity type, you could specify the order that they appear in the front end with the `Order` field.
 * Click `Save`.

-Now if you return to the project detail view, you will be able to upload images.
-Clicking on one of the images will display a class field that can be used to label the image.
+Now if you return to the project detail view, clicking on one of the images will display a class field that can be used to label the image.
+Again, strings are just one of seven possible attribute types, and you can define multiple attribute types with the same data type.

-## Example: Object detection

-Object detection
+## Defining localization types and localization metadata

+Before you can draw boxes/lines/points on media, you will need to define at least one localization type (`EntityTypeLocalizationBox`, `EntityTypeLocalizationLine`, or `EntityTypeLocalizationDot`, respectively).
+For example, suppose we wish to do object detection.
+We could set up a project for this by defining a box localization type, then creating a string attribute type associated with those boxes:

+* Go to the admin console `<your-domain>/admin`.
+* Click the `+ Add` button next to `Entity type localization boxs`.
+* Select the `Project`, give the box type a name, and select the `Media` type for which these boxes can be drawn.
+Other settings can be left alone.
+If desired, set a default value.
+* Click `Save`.
+* Click the `+ Add` button next to `Attribute type strings`.
+* Specify a name for the attribute and select the box type that was just created for `Applies to`.
+* Click `Save`.

+Now if you return to the project detail view and click on an image, you will see that the box tool that was previously disabled is now enabled.
+Click the box tool and draw a box on your image by click and dragging.
+A dialog will appear asking you to fill in metadata about the box.

+If you need to draw multiple boxes per image with the same metadata, you can `Shift-Click` the box tool, or use the shortcut `Shift-B`.
+The same capability applies for line and point annotations.

+Note that you can also define localization types for videos.
+In these cases, the boxes are drawn on individual video frames.

+## Defining state types and state metadata

+Suppose we have a need to track an object that persists through multiple video frames, such as a person walking through the field of view.
+In another case, suppose our video data has geoposition data attached to it, and we wish to include this in Tator.
+Time varying information such as these can be captured by defining a `EntityTypeState`:

+* Go to the admin console `<your-domain>/admin`.
+* Click the `+ Add` button next to `Entity type states`.
+* Select the `Project`, give the state type a name, and select the `Media` type for which these states can exist.
+Select the association type for this state, namely `Relates to on or more media items` if the state applies to a series of files, `Relates to a specific frame in a video` if the state applies globally to video frames (such as temperature, geoposition, etc.), or `Relates to localization(s)` if the state represents a conventional track. `Interpolation should be left as `None` except for frame associated states, in which case `Latest` may be appropriate.
+* Click `Save`.

+Like localization and media types, state types typically need attribute types to be defined for them to be useful; this can be accomplished similarly to previous steps.
+Because it is often impractical to create and label states with a large amount of associated frames or localizations by hand, it is currently only possible to create states via the Tator REST API (`<your-domain>/rest`).
+Once a state object has been created, however, users can view and interact with state attribute values.